-Sourcing FSC-certified wood can support ecological sustainability and livelihoods, but there may be opportunities to do more by supporting certified sustainable small-scale forestry operations.
+Sourcing FSC-certified wood is a proven way to ensure healthy and resilient forests, but there may be opportunities to do more by supporting certified small-scale forestry operations.
 Where possible, Kering recommends that suppliers seek to source wood products made from FSC-certified "small and low intensity forest management systems" and/ or FSC-certified community-managed forestry production.